-Public officials increasingly use social media to communicate with their constituents and the public.
-As a result, many people are asking about the constitutionality of public officials blocking members of the public on social media.
+Government officials increasingly use social media to communicate with their constituents and the public.
+As a result, many people are asking about the constitutionality of government officials censoring members of the public on social media.

-Does the First Amendment prevent government officials from blocking members of the public on social media?
+Does the First Amendment restrict government officials from blocking or censoring members of the public on their own social media pages?

 Short answer: Sometimes.